 This national park is dominated by arches, and gigantic sandstone walls above the Fremont River.
 One of the highlights of the park is Capitol Reef Scenic Drive where you can find many overlooks and trailheads.

 PRO TIP: To learn about the best things to do in Capitol Reef National Park, check my complete guide to best hiking trails and overlooks in Capitol Reef that will help you to plan your trip.

-I recommend spending at least two days in Capitol Reef to explore some of its highlights like Cathedral Valley, a variety of spectacular hikes where you very well might be the only hiker!
+Spend at least two days in Capitol Reef to explore some of its highlights like Cathedral Valley, a variety of spectacular hikes where you very well might be the only hiker!

 Top things to do: Sunset Point, Rim Overlook Trail, Capitol Gorge Trail, Grand Wash Trail and Cassidy Arch.

 If you have a limited amount of time and not sure what national parks in Utah you should visit, head to Bryce Canyon National Park.
 You can reach Bryce Canyon from Capitol Reef National Park, via Utah Scenic Byway 12, a 122-mile road that is considered one of the most spectacular roads in the United States.

 Famous for its collection of bright orange spires called hoodoos, Bryce Canyon is a sight to behold.

 Bryce Canyon is more compact and remote than Zion, and while it doesn’t see as many visitors as Zion, summers here can get busy.
 The best thing about Bryce is that you can check out most of its overlooks and major hiking trails in just a day, making it a perfect stop along your road trip.

 Top things to do: Inspiration Point, Bryce Point, Scenic Drive, Sunrise Point, Sunset Point.